silksil/NOTES-CHEATSHEET/client/react/components.md

     - Booleans or null.
 Render nothing.
 (Mostly exists to support return test && <Child /> pattern, where test is boolean.)

 ## ReactDOM.render()
-ReactDOM.render() controls the contents of the container node you pass in.
+`ReactDOM.render()` controls the contents of the container node you pass in.
 Any existing DOM elements inside are replaced when first called.
 Later calls use React’s DOM diffing algorithm for efficient updates.

-## Example
+## Example Component
 ```jsx
 import React, { Component} from 'react';
 import ReactDOM from 'react-dom';